DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

 ### Fees

-Paxos charges a set fee rate for all on-chain transfers of PAXG in order to offset storage fees of gold bars in our vault.
+<FCC/Trust TBD name> charges a set fee rate for all on-chain transfers of GTSG in order to offset storage fees of gold bars in our vault.

 The fee controller has the ability to set the fee recipient and the fee rate (measured in 1/100th of a basis point).
-Paxos will never change the fee rate without prior notice as we take transparency very seriously.
+Gold Trust Standard will never change the fee rate without prior notice as we take transparency very seriously.

 ### Asset Protection Role